GoldenGidora/codeWars/README.md

 # CodeWars
 ===========

-This is a simple repository that contains my tasks from the CodeWars site
+This is a simple repository that contains my tasks from the CodeWars